rocjs/roc-package-web-app-react/GUIDE.md

  -v, --version                           Output version number.
 ```

-We used the `project creation` group when bootstrapping our project in the previous section.
+We used `new` from the `project creation` group when bootstrapping our project in the previous section.
 What deserves our attention now are the additional commands grouped under `project development` as well as `start`:

 ```
 Project development: